Fun & Games - Your Guide to Winning Prizes at Fall Fest

 In the 5-Hole Hockey Challenge

 In hockey, the 5-hole is a term used for scoring a goal between the goalie’s legs.
-Of course, getting someone to play goalie for 3 hours so everyone can play might be a challenge… so we opted to use ammo cans instead.
+Of course, getting someone to play goalie for 3 hours so everyone can play might be a challenge (and our insurance would NEVER go for it)… so we opted to use ammo cans instead.
 Head on over to the Small Horse Arena and test your hockey shooting skills.
 In front of the net, you’ll find a couple of ammo cans.
 Shoot the ball into the ammo cans to score points, which will be calculated by our volunteers extraordinaire!
 The highest score for each category (men, women, teens (12-18) and kids (0-12) will each take home a shiny new geocoin to add to their collection.

 Easter Egg Hunt

 If you’re from SW Ontario (and even if you aren’t), you’ve probably completed a “Where Am I?” puzzle cache at some point in your caching career.
-Look at the picture, figure out where the picture was taken from, project a waypoint from that spot, and then find the cache.
-We’re taking this game to the next level, with (unpublished) caches hidden around the fairgrounds - collect the code words from inside the caches and write them on your game card - if you find them all you will instantly win a prize (prize TBD at the time of website development… I will update this later with what the prize is, if I remember).
+Look at the picture, figure out where the picture was taken (hint: all will be located in Western Canada) and use the Geocaching App to find a significant cache close to those coordinates (sort of like the GeoGuessr game that Geocaching HQ partners with occasionally).
 Please note: you will need a smartphone to participate in this game.

 Have we mentioned that we REALLY like Pathtags?
-Of course, nothing makes us happier than the chance to win a TON of shiny metal tokens… enter Pathtag Stringers.
-We’ve been to a lot of Megas and Gigas and we’ve seen some MASSIVE Pathtag stringers - how big can the Fall Fest stringer get?
-For those who have never seen or heard of Pathtag Stringers before, the concept is simple - take a plastic chain, add a bunch of Pathtags to it, and then give it away to one lucky person.
-If you add a Pathtag to the chain, you get a prize ticket to take it home at the end of the day.
+Of course, nothing makes us happier than the chance to win a TON of shiny metal tokens… enter Pathtag Bucket - it's like a Pathtag String, but without quite as much work for our volunteers!
+We’ve been to a lot of Megas and Gigas and we’ve seen some MASSIVE Pathtag stringers and buckets in our day - how big full can the Fall Fest bucket get?
+For those who have never seen or heard of Pathtag Stringer or Pathtag Bucket before, the concept is simple - take a plastic container, add a bunch of Pathtags to it, and then give it away to one lucky person.
+If you add a Pathtag to the bucket, you get a prize ticket to take it home at the end of the day.
 If you add 10 pathtags, you get 10 tickets.
 If you add 50 pathtags, you get 50 tickets.
 Simple, right?
 At the end of the day, one lucky person is going to take all those Pathtags home… will it be you?

 The Big One - The GeoChallenge (Instant Winner Game)

-100 new geocaches will be published on Thursday morning (ish… we’re still talking to our friendly neighbourhood reviewers about this one) and each of these 100 caches contains a code word OR a stamp.
+50 new geocaches will be published on Thursday morning (ish… we’re still talking to our friendly neighbourhood reviewers about this one) and each of these 50 caches contains a code word OR a stamp.
 Using your GPS or smartphone, your job is to go out into Brant County, explore the area, and find the GeoChallenge caches.
 Using the game card you have from your registration package, record the code word and/or stamp your game card in the appropriate spot.
 THIS IS NOT A RACE!
 As long as your game card is back to Event HQ and handed in to the Prize table before noon on Saturday, you will have the chance to instantly win a prize (depending on how many of the caches you complete).
-All GeoChallenge game cards will then be entered into a prize draw for some of our big ticket prizes.
-Of course, we couldn’t make this too easy - make sure to check out our TOTT Pathtag set for an indication of some of the tool you might want to bring with you to complete the GeoChallenge caches.
-It is a CHALLENGE, after all.
-Instant winner prizes include pathtags, trackables, and cache containers.
+All GeoChallenge game cards will also earn you entries for our big ticket prizes.
+Based on feedback we received from 2025, we're trying to make this a little bit easier to complete - still be prepared for almost anything and bring your TOTTs, but the number of Caches has been significantly reduced.
+Instant winner prizes include pathtags and cache containers.

 The Extra Prizes, Just for Doing Stuff You'd Probably Already be Doing